KSAH-42/RabbitOM/README.md

 A .net assemblies which can be used for receiving raw audio/video streams.
 After recfactoring the client, I will add the rtp layers which already exists, but i need to do something before to publish it.
 Classes used for decoding was already implemented but not present in this repository at this moment.

-If you want to get more details, you can send me an email to "a.sahnine@netcourrier.com"

 # Main features

 * Support Unicast TCP / Unicast UDP / Multicast Streaming transports